SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Real-Number-Types.md

 System.out.println("Double PI is: " + doublePI);
 ```

-- NOTE: The "f" suffix in the first statement!
+- NOTE: The `f` suffix in the first statement!

 - Real numbers are interpreted as double by default